jumaffre/strava_wrapped/README.md

 # 4. Generate a map of your latest activity
 python strava_activity.py --map

+# 5. Or create an aggregated map of multiple activities
+python strava_activity.py --multi 10 --type Run

-# 5. Open activity_map.html in your browser!
+# 6. Open activity_map.html in your browser!
 ```

 ## Examples